Quinnipiac University emphasizes integrity as one of its guiding principles.

 2. Composition

 The Academic Integrity Board consists of full-time faculty members from each of the university's schools and colleges, full-time university staff members, and full-time undergraduate and graduate students.
-Temporary board members may be appointed on an as-needed basis by the director of academic integrity.
+Temporary board members may be appointed on an as-needed basis by the coordinator of academic integrity.

 3. Selection and Tenure